twitocode/Tantalum/content/University/Year 1/CS 1JC3/Information Security.md

 2. write (integrity)
 3. execute (sorta availability)

-The root account has access to every permission (100% privleges), it can delete any file, directory, or user account
+The root account has access to every permission (100% privileges), it can delete any file, directory, or user account

 # Threats and Attacks
 A **threat** is a *potential violation* of confidentiality, integrity, or availability.